hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 ![Finish Data Set Creation](resources/quicksight-finishDataSetCreation.png)

-Your good to go with the QuickSight deployment.
-For an exploration of Quicksight for this experiment, see [Exploring the demo](#exploring-the-demo).
+The QuickSight "deployment" is finished.
+For an exploration of Quicksight, see [Exploring the demo](#exploring-the-demo).

 Once the import is finished, you will get the following screen: